MultiFluidSCM/run/README.md

 # Test Cases for MultiFluidSCM plots
 Each persons preferred plotting settings and SCM data should go here.
 In future, settings for the model will also be defined here.

+## Overview
+MultiFluidSCM is a two-fluid model of the atmosphere, capable of simulating various shallow convection case studies.
+For the purposes of collaboration, the codebase is separated into the following repositories:
+- [MultiFluidSCM/model](https://github.com/MultiFluidSCM/model) contains the model source code which can be run as a black box.
+New modelling features should be added here.
+- [MultiFluidSCM/plots](https://github.com/MultiFluidSCM/plots) contains the post-processing plotting tools and diagnostics, where the model outputs may be compared with LES data.
+New diagnostics should be added here.
+- [MultiFluidSCM/test_cases](https://github.com/MultiFluidSCM/test_cases) contains the settings files for each case study.
+Changes to model settings should be applied here.

 ## Installation
 - Ensure git is installed on your machine: [Git installation guide.](https://github.com/git-guides/install-git)
 - Create a MultiFluidSCM folder